kspiliopoulos/NENN_Shallow/README.md

 ![plot_mnist_ce_h3000_e500_b20_test](https://user-images.githubusercontent.com/106413949/172763587-1c41126e-368a-4f5f-8ab1-5c1b917dcc23.png)

-The second example is an implementation of the same idea to a Convolutional Neural Network  (CNN) applied to the CIFAR10 dataset [9] (see [8] for details).
+The second example is an implementation of the same idea to a Convolutional Neural Network  (CNN), which is a **Deep Neural Network**, applied to the CIFAR10 dataset [9] (see [8] for details).
 The effect of the scaling is even more apparent here.

 ![plot_cnn_cifar10_h3000_e1000](https://user-images.githubusercontent.com/106413949/172856057-dd0087bb-1d3a-4629-9b99-bd5ff1769185.png)